-Parent/Teacher conferences will be held on, or before October 13, 2022.
-Specific times will be sent home by the teacher.
+Parent/Teacher conferences will be held on, or before October 16, 2024 Specific times will be sent home by the teacher.
 Additional conferences may be set upon request of either the parent or teacher.

-ILL STUDENTS/EMERGENCY AND SAFETY PROCEDURES
+STUDENTS/EMERGENCY AND SAFETY PROCEDURES

-- Please be sure the school has the name and phone number of someone who can come to school and pick up your child in case of an accident or illness.
-Write the emergency contact name on the white emergency card.
+1. Please be sure the school has the name and phone number of someone who can come to school and pick up your child in case of an accident or illness.
+Parents are to update emergency contact information annually.
 We have no facility to keep sick or injured children at school.
 It is critical that we have an emergency telephone number should such a situation occur.
-In the event a student becomes seriously ill and parents or the designated person cannot be reached, he or she will be taken to Lane Regional Medical Center or the nearest hospital at the parent's expense. - 2.
-Discuss with your child what he should do in the event of an emergency school closure.
+In the event a student becomes seriously ill and parents or the designated person cannot be reached, he or she will be taken to Lane Regional Medical Center or the nearest hospital at the parent's expense.

+- 2. Discuss with your child what he should do in the event of an emergency school closure.
 If that happens, radio and TV stations will keep the public informed.
 We will dismiss school only when notified by the Zachary Community School Board.
 You will also receive a phone call from the district's emergency notification system, regarding the school district's decision on emergency situations.
 Be sure that your phone number(s) are always updated. - 3.
 Children are permitted to use the school telephone only when there is an emergency.
 Books, paper, or other school supplies forgotten at home will not be considered an emergency.